-Upon graduating from IT Carlow I was able to gain employment immediately.
+Upon graduating from SETU Carlow (Formerly IT Carlow) I was able to gain employment immediately.
 I went to Reading FC as an Academy Performance Analyst where I spent 3 successful years before moving to my current position last March at Manchester United.
-I thoroughly enjoyed the time I spent at IT Carlow and I highly recommend it to anyone who wants to work in sport.
+I thoroughly enjoyed the time I spent in Carlow and I highly recommend it to anyone who wants to work in sport.

 Media and Public Relations

 I enjoyed the variety of modules the course offers, I particularly enjoyed the more practical subjects like Film & Radio and Irish Literature Studies in my final year.
 The classes are small and every lecturer knows you by name, this is something you don’t get in every course or college and one of the things I’ll remember Carlow for.